liam-ilan/gpt-rs/README.md

 This will generate a file in `datasets/dataset_2048_stories.parquet.ron`, containing the tokenized dataset.

 ### Training
-Train a model on the tokenized dataset.
+Train a model on the tokenized dataset,
 ```sh
 cargo run --release -- --seed 1234 train \
 --dataset-file datasets/dataset_2048_stories.parquet.ron \